Skip to main content

 • Accommodates alternative learning styles (visual)

-• View material (locations, experiences etc.) not otherwise available
+• Ability to view material (locations, experiences etc.) not otherwise available

 • Multimodal/flexible access to resources

-• Revision for NESB or students unable to attend class
+• Revision for NESB students or those unable to attend class

 • Presentation skills